isomerpages/moh-upec/_events-and-news/Survivor Awards Singapore.md

-to in time.&nbsp; Whether they are in a park, pool, or in the privacy of their own home, the difference between life and death for many of these people can be a matter of minutes and if a bystander takes action to help them. &nbsp;To celebrate those who played a vital role in resuscitating cardiac arrest victims, Unit for Pre-hospital Emergency Care (UPEC) will be holding the Survivor Awards Singapore 2019 to recognise their outstanding efforts.</p>
+to in time.&nbsp; Whether they are in a park, pool, or in the privacy of their own home, the difference between life and death for many of these people can be a matter of minutes and if a bystander takes action to help them.
+To celebrate those who played a vital role in resuscitating cardiac arrest victims, Unit for Pre-hospital Emergency Care (UPEC) will be holding the annual Survivor Awards Singapore ceremony to recognise their outstanding efforts.</p>
 <p>Survivors of cardiac arrest and their families will be invited to the
-Survivor Awards ceremony to show their appreciation for those who helped to resuscitate them.
+Survivor Awards Singapore ceremony to show their appreciation for those who helped to resuscitate them.
 The rescuers, who helped perform CPR or defibrillation, dispatchers who initiated CPR/defibrillation, fire fighters and paramedics involved in the resuscitation, will receive a certificate of commendation and appreciation for their life-saving efforts.</p>
 <p><strong><u>Photo Gallery</u></strong>
 </p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">